Omedia/drupalmcp.io/src/content/docs/en/plugin-config/ai-plugins.md

 ---
-title: AI Plugins Configuration
+title: AI Agents Configuration
-description: How to configure AI plugins for the MCP module
+description: How to configure AI agents for the MCP module
 ---

-This guide explains how to configure AI plugins for the MCP module, enabling AI function call capabilities in your Drupal MCP server.
+This guide explains how to configure AI agents for the MCP module, enabling AI function call capabilities in your Drupal MCP server.

 ## Prerequisites